uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 ### Proposal

-Bike-sharing in a city has in recent years become a key part of the urban transport of humans.
-The data is spatiotemporal, that is, it varies over space and time.
+Recently, bike-sharing in big cities has become an important part of residents' daily life, which plays a significant role in urban transportation system.
+The data is spatiotemporal, in other words, it varies over space and time.
 That variation can be explored, described, and modeled in many different ways.
-The two cities contained in this data set are London and Taipei, both very large cities with very large bike-share systems.
-There is variation within the two cities, as well as between them.
+The two cities contained in this data set are London and Taipei, both very large cities with very large bike-sharing systems.
+There is a variation within the two cities, as well as between them.

 Previous work has also shown that weather is a key driver for variation in usage.
-We'd like to use those datasets to analyze the evidence for extreme weather events, like typhoons in Taipei or winter rain in London The locations for rental and end-trip is also considered to distinguish weather conditions and locations in city area which affect citizens' bike rental behavior.
+We would like to use those datasets to analyze the evidence for extreme weather events, like typhoons in Taipei or winter rains in London.
+The locations for rental and end-trip is also considered to distinguish weather conditions and locations in city area which affect citizens' bike-renting behavior.

 The result will be able to offer some suggestions for the decision maker of the bike-sharing company about the arrangement of bike density in different blocks and weather conditions.